buger/goterm/README.md

 // Create Box with 30% width of current screen, and height of 20 lines box := tm.NewBox(30|tm.PCT, 20)

+// Add some content to the box
-fmt.Fprint(box, "Some box content")
+// Note that you can add ANY content, even tables fmt.Fprint(box, "Some box content")

 // Move Box to approx center of the screen